sbechet/elanfp/README.md

 * Can we have usd-id full list?
 * Can we use firmware version to know differences beetween commandset?
+* Is the firmware version fixed for each hardware?
-* Is it possible to have the documentation of the commands according to the firmware version?
+* Is it possible to have the documentation of the commands according to the firmware version or hardware id?
+* Should we reset before calibration?
+* When reset then fuse load useful?

 FK_USB_Command 20171215 for 0x0c16
 ==================================